GabrielMtins/imged/README.md

 ImgEd is a library to edit images files in C.

-This library is under GNU Lesser General Public License, either version 3 or later.
+This library is under zlib License.

 ## Install